alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 Use [www.protonmail.com](http://www.protonmail.com) to establish anonymous email.
 This is a fairly simple process so I won't outline the steps.

-`**Rule #4** Never send mail to known identity emails (e.g. Gmail addresses) using anonymous email.
+**---->** `RULE #4 - Never send mail to known identity emails (e.g. Gmail addresses) using anonymous email.
 If you absolutely must, enable encryption for the email by clicking the lock icon at the bottom of the Compose Email window.`

 ###5.
 Signal App for Texting

 This app, available in the App Store or the Google Play Store, allows you to send encrypted text messages to contacts in your phone.
 Use it only to coordinate when on the ground or to plan conversations via IM.

-`**Rule #5** Always delete your texting conversations in Signal after you are done.`
+**---->** `Rule #5 - Always delete your texting conversations in Signal after you are done.`

 ##Five Rules of Safety

-`**Rule #1** Never do any of these activities from your normal computing account.
+`RULE #1 - Never do any of these activities from your normal computing account.
 Always boot to TAILS via the USB drive.`
 ***
-`**Rule #2** Never log into any personalized service while using TOR.
+`RULE #2 - Never log into any personalized service while using TOR.
 No facebook, amazon, gmail, etc. If you log in, your identity is compromised.`
 ***
-`**Rule #3** Always re-authenticate your contact when you start speaking.
+`RULE #3 - Always re-authenticate your contact when you start speaking.
 This may seem like a hassle, but it is the only way to guarantee your contact has not been compromised.`
 ***
-`**Rule #4** Never send mail to known identity emails (e.g. Gmail addresses) using anonymous email.
+`RULE #4 - Never send mail to known identity emails (e.g. Gmail addresses) using anonymous email.
 If you absolutely must, enable encryption for the email by clicking the lock icon at the bottom of the Compose Email window.`
 ***
-`**Rule #5** Always delete your texting conversations in Signal after you are done.`
+`RULE #5 - Always delete your texting conversations in Signal after you are done.`

 ##What Next? / Putting It All Together